Ranked! The 15 best Premier League players outside the top six

 Age: 29

-He was a good wide man.
-He is now an excellent centre-forward – when not trying to engineer a move to China, anyway.
-Schwarzenegger-strong, skilful, imaginative and a good finisher, what might the Austrian do playing north of Eden Hazard for Chelsea?
+The Austrian was a good winger but he’s now an excellent centre-forward.
+Well, when he’s not trying to secure a move to China.

-Indiscipline and inconsistency are glitches in the Arnautovic model, and he’s injury-prone, but there aren't many players you’d prefer leading your line than the opponent-bullying son of Floridsdorf.
+Strong, skilful, creative and composed in front of goal, it’s tempting to imagine what Arnautovic could do playing in front of Eden Hazard at Chelsea.
+He remains troubled by ill-discipline and inconsistency at times, as well as being prone to injury, but he's one of the best in the league at leading the line.

 5. Manuel Lanzini (West Ham)